segmentio/segment-docs/README.md

 ## Formatting and Prettifying
 Some important tips!
-We also have a Styleguide available so you can see how different formatting looks when rendered.
+We also have a (rendering)[Formatting guide](/src/utils/formatguide.md) available so you can see how different formatting looks when rendered.

+### Diagrams

+We have a diagram library in sketch, which you can use to build pretty, on-brand architecture diagrams, etc. There's a [readme file in that directory](diagram-library/readme.md) with instructions on how to use it.

 ### Adding Images

 **All images should be saved locally!
 No linking to 3rd party-hosted images!**

 As CDN hosting is from the publish side, we shouldn't be worrying about that at the file level.

 To add images to a docs page, create an `images` folder for the docs path, save the image to the folder and then reference it in your markdown file.
 The [Google Analytics destination](/src/connections/destinations/catalog/google-analytics) is a good example.

-There are no naming conventions at this time.
+There are no _enforced_ naming conventions at this time.
+Files that start with an underscore are ignored by jekyll.
 Anything you see with `asset` was dowloaded by a script to save it from Contents.io. :)

+In general, it's a good practice to name images with a description that helps you figure out where they should go within a page, or within a larger folder of images.
+Naming with a prefix of what application the screenshot contains can be helpful (for example `atom-new-file.png`, `atom-commit-changes.png` etc), or you can name images to describe a process flow (for example `checkout-1-add-to-cart.png`, `checkout-2-est-shipping.png` and so on).

 ### Adding links